If you are dialysis dependent, you may wonder if you can still take a cruise.

 How Much Does Dialysis Cost on a Cruise Ship?

-There are many companies that organize dialysis treatments onboard cruise ships.
-These companies work closely with major cruise lines.
+Many companies organise dialysis treatments onboard cruise ships, and they work closely with major cruise lines.

-What Are The Types of Dialysis Treatments Are Available on Cruise Ships?
+What Types of Dialysis Treatments Are Available on Cruise Ships?

-There are mainly two types of dialysis treatment available onboard cruise lines:
+There are two types of dialysis treatment available onboard cruise lines:

 - Hemodialysis